10 Essentials for Hiking & Backpacking: What Every Hiker Needs

 Psst: Please make sure to always follow all local regulations when heading out into nature, Leave No Trace and respect wildlife.
 Also: this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission (for which I am deeply grateful) at no cost to you.

-Every time you go hiking or backpacking make sure that at least one person in your group has a first aid kit.
-You never know if and when you may sprained an ankle get a bee sting, cut, abrasion or sun burn and need something to help.
+Every time you go hiking or backpacking, make sure that at least one person in your group has a first aid kit.
+You never know if and when you may sprain an ankle or get a bee sting, cut, abrasion, or sun burn and need something to help.
 I cater my first aid kit to what I need and keep it in a small waterproof bag inside my backpack.
-I carry at minimum:
+I carry these items at minimum:

 - Bandaids